A Tenth Revolution Group Company

 Other 1%

-Those respondents who would move to freelancing for the higher earning potential would want, on average, a whopping 33% increase in their earnings to make the switch.
+Those respondents who would move to freelancing for the higher earning potential would want, on average, a whopping 28% increase in earnings to make the switch.

 Why aren't professionals considering contract working?